RubinderS/NodeHotKey/readme.md

 ```javascript
 let nhk = new NodeHotKey({});
 ```
-Currently we are passing an empty object.
-A Macro Config object can be passed to the constructor in order to create autohotkey like macros.
+Currently, we are passing an empty object.
+A Macro Config object can be passed to the constructor in order to create AutoHotkey like macros.
-Please refer the next section for this.
+Please refer to the next section for this.

 ## Macro
 Macros are pre-defined steps that can be triggered by either pressing hotkeys or typing hotstrings.
 These can be defined as JavaScript objects.